Adjunct Bios D-F

 Aida was also employed by the New York City Department of Homeless Services, as a licensed Master Social Worker, and was constantly in contact with clients in need and learned the deep implications of social welfare policies and its impact on service delivery.

-Aida has taught Introduction to Social Work as well and is a Certified Field Instructor supervising MSW students.
+Aida has taught Introduction to Social Work as well and is a Certified Practicum Instructor supervising MSW students.
 She is currently the Supervising Family Case Manager at African Services Committee, a nonprofit organization dedicated in assisting immigrants, refugees, and asylees from across the African Diaspora.

 Lily Ann M. Divino, LCSW, MPH is the director of programming for the Adolescent Health Program at NYC Health+Hospitals.
 She is a bilingual/bicultural social worker and public health professional with 23+ years of experience in sexual violence, intimate partner violence, adolescents and families, Asian Pacific Islander health and mental health.
 She is focused on improving health outcomes and equity for marginalized groups.
 She co-founded Kalusugan Coalition, Inc. (KC), a Filipino community health organization.
 Other areas of expertise include: community-participatory based research, coalition development, non-profit management, cultural sensitivity, program and evaluation planning.

 She completed post-graduate training in Data and Analysis; Leadership, Management, and Governance; Policy and Programs; and Education and Workforce Development at Boston University School of Public Health.
 She received her MSSW from Columbia University School of Social Work and MPH from Mailman School of Public Health.
 Her BA is from the College of the Holy Cross.